kubevirt/kubevirt/docs/cluster-configuration.md

 The HyperConverged Cluster operator copies the cluster configuration values to the other operand's CRs.

 ***Note***: The cluster configurations are supported only in API version `v1beta1` or higher.
-## Configuration
+## Infra and Workloads Configuration
-The configuration is done separately to Infra and Workloads.
+Some configurations are done separately to Infra and Workloads.
 The CR's Spec object contains the `infra` and the `workloads` objects.

 The structures of the `infra` and the `workloads` objects are the same.
 The HyperConverged Cluster operator will update